-(Both physical and legal custody do not necessarily have to be sole custody.
-It could be the case that parents have joint legal custody while on has sole custody and vice versa.)
+(Both physical and legal custody does not necessarily have to be sole custody.
+It could be the case that parents have joint legal custody while one has sole custody and vice versa.)

 The courts will examine the lives of both parents when it comes to determining custody.
 This will include finances and living arrangements, as well as issues with substance abuse and criminal matters such as physical abuse.

 When a court orders custody, it must be abided by.
 Both parents still have responsibilities, even the non-custodial parent.
 The custodial parent must allow the ordered visitation to take place.
 If they do not, they could face an enforcement order.

 Modifications and adjustments can be made to custody orders, but the court must be petitioned for any changes to be considered.
 If the other party is petitioned for a modification changed against you and you do not agree, do not worry.
 You will have a chance to answer their claims.